Understanding Customers & Users

 Conduct field study (second iteration): We conduct the second iteration of our field study according to our revised interview guideline and capture results (sound, pictures, videos).
 After each interview, we document the results in the predefined structure.

-Analyse results: In a analysis workshop, we present our interviewed customers and users from the second iteration and complete the Target Groups template.
-We analyse our target groups matrix including strategic positioning and innovation potentials.
-After the workshop, we prepare a final report including our target group segments represented by Personas / Customer Cards, innovation potentials as well as recommendations how to proceed (e.g. picking a primary target group plus "Job to get done" statement to focus on in a Business Design sprint).
+Analyse results: In an analysis workshop, we present our interviewed customers and users from the second iteration and complete the Target Groups template.
+We analyse our target groups matrix and enrich it with additional meta information (see detailed analysis steps below).
+After the workshop, we prepare a final report including our target group segments represented by Customer Cards, innovation potentials as well as recommendations how to proceed.

 Target Groups Matrix Analysis

 A target groups matrix gives you guidance in how to cluster customers into groups based on behavioural attributes.
-The matrix features 1-3 dimensions with placeholders for interviewed people and various overlays for additional meta information such as positioning of current offerings, market size, customer development paths, average acquisition costs, customer life time value etc. The matrix may look like this:
+The matrix features 1-3 dimensions with placeholders for interviewed people and various overlays for additional meta information (see example below).

-Who do we want our customers to become in the future (customer development path)?
+Identification of customer development paths: Who do we want our customers to become in the future (e.g. moving them up in the matrix)?

 Q & A